-After serving as defensive quality control for three seasons, Mark Haering coached the wide receivers in 2015.
-He enters his fifth season overall and second with the wide receivers.
+After serving as defensive quality control for three seasons, Mark Haering enters his third season coaching wide receivers for the ThunderWolves.

 Coached at Marin Catholic H.S., located in Kentfield, Calif., as a football assistant for two years (1992-93) before taking the reins of the football program for four years (1994-97).
 He was a three-time Marin County Athletic League Coach of the Year (1994, 96, 97).
 Haering also was the assistant track coach for six years (1993-98) and basketball assistant for a season (1992-93).

 Haering moved back home to Pueblo in 1998 to become the head football coach for his alma mater, Pueblo South H.S.
 During his 12 seasons (1998-2009) at the helm, Haering was named Foothills League Coach of the Year (2000, 05, 07), All-State Football Coach (2001) and NFHS Coaches Association Football Coach of the Year for Colorado (2007).
 The Colts compiled a 109-29 (.790) record and made 10 state playoff appearances, which included runs to the Class 4A state semifinals in 2003 and 2004.
 South posted nine consecutive Foothills League titles from 2000-08 and four consecutive 10-0 regular seasons from 2005-08, a feat unmatched in Pueblo history.

 Haering served as a graduate assistant coach at Wisconsin for the 2010 and 2011 seasons before joining the Pack.